Xowap/blog/content/post/nlp-cant-help-chatbots.md

 ## Non-verbal communication

-The other good news is that your user don't actually want to formulate full sentences, especially when they knows that the possibilities are closed down to a very small set.
+The other good news is that your users don't actually want to formulate full sentences, especially when they knows that the possibilities are closed down to a very small set.

 A key rule of UX is not to disappoint the user with unexpected actions.
 Here's precisely what